apache/nuttx/Documentation/applications/examples/bastest/index.rst

 =================================

 This directory contains a small program that will mount a ROMFS file system containing the BASIC test files extracted from the Bas ``2.4`` release.
-See ``examples/bastest/README.md`` for licensing and usage information.

 - ``CONFIG_EXAMPLES_BASTEST_DEVMINOR`` – The minor device number of the ROMFS block driver.
 For example, the ``N`` in ``/dev/ramN``.
 Used for registering the